-UNLIMITED TAX BONDS, SERIES 2022A
+UNLIMITED TAX BONDS, SERIES 2022

-This Official Statement provides certain information in connection with the issuance by Paseo del Este Municipal Utility District No. 1 (the "District" or, in its capacity as the Master District pursuant to the Master District Contract, the "Master District") of its \$2,055,000 Unlimited Tax Bonds, Series 2022A (the "Bonds").
+This Official Statement provides certain information in connection with the issuance by Paseo del Este Municipal Utility District No. 7 (the "District") of its \$2,750,000 Unlimited Tax Bonds, Series 2022 (the "Bonds").

 The Bonds are issued pursuant to the Texas Constitution, Chapter 443, Acts of the Texas Legislature, Regular Session, 1997 (the "Act") and Chapters 49 and 54 of the Texas Water Code, as amended, a resolution authorizing the issuance of the Bonds (the "Bond Resolution") adopted by the Board of Directors of the District (the "Board"), and an order of the Texas Commission on Environmental Quality (the "TCEQ").